unfinishedideas/RhythmCoach/README.md

 Work Log:
 2/28/2020

     8:00 -- Attempted to import Tone.js library into a straight js file with index.html.
 Ran into CORS issues.
-    8:30 -- New attempt with a project made with create-react-app 9:00 -- Successfully loaded Tone.js into a React app and put it in a separate component 9:30 -- Watching a tutorial series where someone sets up Tone.js in a project: https://www.youtube.com/watch?v=8u1aQdG5Nrk
+    8:30 -- New attempt with a project made with create-react-app
+    9:00 -- Successfully loaded Tone.js into a React app and put it in a separate component
+    9:30 -- Watching a tutorial series where someone sets up Tone.js in a project: https://www.youtube.com/watch?v=8u1aQdG5Nrk
-    10:30 -- Added a kick that plays back 4 on the floor 11:00 -- Succesfully Logged transport time in ticks with the clock and a button click 11:30 -- Found that adding event listener with 'keydown' has wayy less latency (still some) than doing an onClick event.
+    10:30 -- Added a kick that plays back 4 on the floor
+    11:00 -- Succesfully Logged transport time in ticks with the clock and a button click
+    11:30 -- Found that adding event listener with 'keydown' has wayy less latency (still some) than doing an onClick event.
 Keyboards are in y'all.
     12:30 -- Attempting to load samples via Tone.Buffer / Tone.Player.
 Not working yet.
     1:00 -- Successfully got sample to play (reminder: remember to use an import statement at the top!)
+    2:00 -- Scaffolding actual application architecture.
+Realized setting latency to fastest prevents scheduling events (ie: sequencer).
+Set up listening function

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).